mdn/translated-content/files/fr/web/css/guides/flexible_box_layout/basic_concepts/index.md

 ![If flex-direction is set to row then the cross axis runs in the block direction.](basics3.svg)

-Si l'axe principale est `column` ou `column-reverse`, l'axe secondaire suivra celui des lignes (horizontales).
+Si l'axe principal est `column` ou `column-reverse`, l'axe secondaire suivra celui des lignes (horizontales).

 ![If flex-direction is set to column then the cross axis runs in the inline direction.](basics4.svg)